rollerozxa/voxelmanip.se/_projects/principia.md

 repo: https://github.com/Bithack/principia
 ---

-Principia is a game by Bithack that was originally released back in 2013 for Android, and later 2014 for Windows.
+Principia is a game by Bithack AB that was originally released back in 2013 for Android, and later 2014 for Windows.
+It was the sequel to Bithack's previous 2011 smash hit Android game [Apparatus](https://apparatus.voxelmanip.se).
 It is a sandbox game, that allows you to build various things that you were able to upload onto the game's community site.
-Unfortunately the game wasn't a very big success, and Bithack ran into financial issues having to abandon the game by the end of 2014.
+Unfortunately Principia didn't end up being a very big success, and Bithack ran into financial issues that lead to the game's development being abandoned by the end of 2014.

-Some attempts to revive the game were made throughout the years, but it wasn't until 2022 that the original author came back to the community and finally open sourced the game, as was promised back in 2016.
+Some attempts to officially revive the game in various forms were made throughout the years.
+But it wasn't until 2022 that the original author came back to the community and finally released the source code to the game, as was promised back in 2016.

 <!--more-->